First passage percolation with long-range correlations and applications to random Schr\"odinger operators

-(ii) The advantage of considering general symmetric weights $(\bar{a}_{e})_{e\in{E^d}}$ under condition \eqref{eq:condongreen} instead of unit weights in Proposition~\ref{app:GFFverifiesall} is that it allows us to prove results similar to Theorems \ref{intro:heatkernel} and \ref{intro:greenwithkilling} for the Gaussian free field with random conductances, as studied for instance in \cite{MR4299133}.
-Indeed, assume that the conductances $(\bar{a}_{x,y})_{x,y\in{\bbZ^d}}$ are chosen at random under some probability $\bbQ$ under which they are stationary and ergodic with respect to shifts and a.s.\ satisfy \eqref{eq:condongreen} for some non-random constant $C_G$.
+(ii) The advantage of considering general symmetric weights $(\bar{a}_{e})_{e\in{E^d}}$ under condition \eqref{eq:condongreen} instead of unit weights in Proposition~\ref{app:GFFverifiesall} is that it allows us to treat examples similar to Corollary~\ref{cor:optidecay} but for the Gaussian free field with random conductances, as studied for instance in \cite{MR4299133}.
+Indeed, assume that the conductances $(\bar{a}_{x,y})_{x,y\in{\bbZ^d}}$ are chosen at random under some probability $\bbQ$ under which they are stationary and ergodic with respect to shifts and almost surely satisfy \eqref{eq:condongreen} for some non-random constant $C_G$.
 Then conditions {\bf P2} and {\bf P3} hold $\bbQ$-a.s.\ by Proposition~\ref{app:GFFverifiesall}.
-Moreover, the constants appearing in condition {\bf P3} only depend on $C_G,$ in particular not on $\bar{a},$ and thus conditions {\bf P2} and {\bf P3} still hold after integration over $\bbQ$.
-Condition {\bf P1} also holds by assumption, so one can use Theorems~\ref{thm:hkeGauss} and \ref{thm:GKdecay_killing} to prove results similar to Theorems~\ref{intro:heatkernel} and \ref{intro:greenwithkilling} when $\phi$ is the (annealed) Gaussian free field on the graph with the random conductances $\bar{a}$ under $\bbQ$.
+Moreover, the constants appearing in condition {\bf P3} only depend on $C_G,$ in particular not on $\bar{a},$ and thus conditions {\bf P2} and {\bf P3} still hold after integration with respect to $\bbQ$.
+Condition {\bf P1} also holds by assumption, so one can use Theorems~\ref{thm:hkeGauss} and \ref{thm:GKdecay_killing} to prove results for examples similar to Corollary~\ref{cor:optidecay} when $\phi$ is the (annealed) Gaussian free field on the graph with the random conductances $\bar{a}$ under $\bbQ$.
 For instance, when the conductances $(\bar{a}_{e})_{e\in{E^d}}$ are uniformly elliptic, \eqref{eq:condongreen} follows from the heat kernel bounds in \cite{De99}.
-Note that for an appropriate choice of the random conductances $(\bar{a}_e)_{e\in{E_d}}$ this corresponds to a Ginzburg-Landau $\nabla\phi$ interface model with non-convex potentials as explained in \cite{MR2322690}, which are not already covered by the setting of the following Section~\ref{sec:ginzburglandau}. \end{remark}
+Note that for an appropriate choice of the random conductances $(\bar{a}_e)_{e\in{E_d}}$ this corresponds to a Ginzburg-Landau $\nabla\phi$ interface model with non-convex potentials as explained in \cite{MR2322690}, which are not already covered by the setting of the following Section~\ref{sec:ginzburglandau}.